 Read the annual leave statement to make sure it meets your needs.
 Remember that if you have any questions you can easily Ask a lawyer.

-The annual leave policy is not a contract and does not need to be signed or agreed to by the employee.
-You can ask employees to sign to an acknowledgement to show that they have received it, but it’s not legally required.
+The Annual Leave Policy is not a contract and does not need to be signed or agreed to by the employee.
+You can ask employees to sign an acknowledgement to show that they have received it, but it’s not legally required.

-A copy of the annual leave policy will also be stored under ‘My Documents’ in your Rocket Lawyer account.
+A copy of the Annual Leave Policy will be stored automatically in your Rocket Lawyer account ‘Dashboard’.